cloudacademypilot/azure-cosmos-db-app-dev/steps/04_indexing-in-azure-cosmos-db/documentation.md

 The CosmosClient class is the main "entry point" to using the Core (SQL) API in Azure Cosmos DB.
 We are going to create an instance of the **CosmosClient** class by passing in connection metadata as parameters of the class' constructor.
 We will then use this class instance throughout the lab.

-1. Within the **Program.cs** editor tab, Add the following using blocks to the top of the editor:
+1. Within the **Program.cs** editor tab, add the below lines of code.

     ```csharp
         using System;